 Connie Burns was born in 1939, and grew up in Ohio and Kentucky.
-Her younger brother had many health problems as an infant, so her family had to mortgage their home three time to afford medical care for him.
-Her father was exempt from military service because of the number of children he had, but he volunteered with the local fire department.
-However, her uncle served in World War II.
+Since her younger brother experienced many health problems as an infant, her family had to mortgage their home three times in order to afford medical care for him.
+While her uncle served in World War II, her father was exempt from military service due to number of children he had and instead volunteered with the local fire department.
 Connie initially turned down multiple scholarship offers, so that she could to attend college with her high school sweetheart, who would later become her husband.

 Post-War Patriotism and the Beginnings of a More Divided America